cartesi/docs/docs/machine/host/cmdline.md

 As an example, consider a Cartesi Machine that operates as an arbitrary-precision arithmetic expression evaluator.
 The machine will take the expression in text format, inside a raw input flash drive labelled `input`, and will copy the output in text format into a raw output flash drive, labelled `output` (`shared`, of course, so the output persists after the emulator is done).

 Raw flash drives are flash drives that do not contain file-systems.
 Instead, they contain data in any application-specific format.
 The `dd` or `devio` command-line utilities can be used to read data from or write data to raw flash drives.

-The `bc` command-line utility is the perfect tool to perform the computations.
+The `bc` command-line utility is the perfect tool to evaluate the arithmetic expressions.
 The command passed to `cartesi-machine` below reads the contents of the raw input flash drive using the `dd` command-line utility, extracts a zero-terminated string from it using a tiny Lua script run by the `lua` interpreter, pipes the result to `bc`, and finally uses `dd` again to write its results to the raw output flash drive.
 Here is the sample playground session
 ```bash